The Boston Foundation: Boston Indicators

-The Foundation's civic leadership also extends to its Boston Indicators project.
-The project works in partnership with community groups, civic leaders and Greater Boston's civic data community to produce special reports and host public convenings.
-The Boston Foundation will release a biennial report, with supplemental updates and outreach, through the year 2030, Boston's 400th anniversary.
+The Boston Indicators Project was launched in an era when datasets were less accessible to the general public.
+Working in partnership with community groups, municipal leaders, and Greater Boston's civic data community, Boston Indicators produced special reports and hosted public convenings.
+It tracked progress on civic goals and other changes across 10 sectors: Civic Vitality, Cultural Life and the Arts, the Economy, Education, the Environment, Health, Housing, Public Safety, Technology, and Transportation.
+Originally it aimed to release a biennial report, with supplemental updates and outreach, through the year 2030, Boston's 400th anniversary.